DevExpress-Examples/wpf-chart-customize-the-appearance-of-selected-series-points/Readme.md

 4. Create the `IsSelectedConverter`.
 For this, create the `IsSelectedToBrushConverter` class inherited from `IValueConverter`.
 Then, implement `Convert`  and `ConvertBack` methods.
 The `Convert` method returns black if the `IsSelected` value is `true`; otherwise, red.

 5. Bind the `Border.Background` property to the [SeriesPointPresentationData.IsSelected](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.SeriesPointPresentationData.IsSelected) property with `IsSelectedToBrushConverter` from the static resource.
-Set the [ChartControl.SelectionMode](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.ChartControl.SelectionMode) property to `Multiple` to enable the chart selection.
+Set the [ChartControl.SelectionMode](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.ChartControl.SelectionMode) property to `Multiple` to enable chart selection.

 ## Files to Review